perguth/chromeos-welcome-to-estonia/README.md

 1. Plug the smart card reader with the card into your USB port
 2. Click "connect to linux" in the small pop up that appears bottom right

-You can start start `DigiDoc4` like any other program and use it to sign and encrypt/decrypt documents.
+You can now start `DigiDoc4` like any other program and use it to sign and encrypt/decrypt documents.

 You can now use `Firefox` to e.g. log into the estonian online portal here: